-At the first sight of light, I disembarked from my plane resting on the tarmac of Daniel Romualdez Airport in Tacloban City.
-My mission were loud and clear as a shimmery disco ball–circling at the every beat of a Bee Gees song "Staying Alive".
-If I wanna come back alive, I've to fulfill the top secret orders bestowed upon me.
-One by one, every single one of em, I must hunt them down; the most wanted waterfalls of Biliran Island province.
-Lock and loaded with a 4 gig memory card I walked past airport security and into a waiting jeepney taking me to downtown Tacloban.
+I stepped off my plane on the tarmac of Daniel Romualdez Airport in Tacloban City at the first sight of light.
+My mission was as clear as a shimmery disco ball circling to the beat of a Bee Gees song "Staying Alive."
+If I want to live again, I must carry out the top-secret orders bestowed upon me.
+I must track down the most wanted waterfalls of Biliran Island province one by one, every single one of them.
+I walked past airport security and into a waiting jeepney to downtown Tacloban, my camera locked and loaded with a 4 gig memory card.
 From there, I rode a van-van for a two and a half hour journey into the land of fast flowing waters.

 Tinago Falls (There's also a Tinago Falls in Iligan) |

-Somewhere along the curve roads leading to Biliran, I almost lost grasp of my mission when I banged my head into the stained glass window of the speeding van-van.
-Fortunately, it was just a passing amnesia as the stretch of wonderful countryside views preoccupied my mind.
-I was tempted to reach unto my bag and get my weapon of choice: my Nikon D60, for some shooting spree.
-I ditched the thought right away, settling to just store everything in my physical memory.
-Besides, I would need every space of my weaponry when I come face to face with the many waterfalls of Biliran.
+I almost lost track of my mission somewhere along the winding roads leading to Biliran when I smacked my head into the stained glass window of the speeding van-van.
+Fortunately, it was just a temporary amnesia caused by the stretch of beautiful countryside views that occupied my mind.
+I was tempted to reach into my bag for my preferred weapon, my Nikon D60, and go on a shooting spree.
+I quickly dismissed the thought, opting instead to keep everything in my physical memory.
+Besides, when I come face to face with Biliran's many waterfalls, I'll need every space in my weaponry.

 Ulan Ulan Falls |

-The first one I eliminated from my list was Tinago Falls.
-I was surprised at how easy it was.
-One of the 'walk in the park' kills I've had.
-We arrived at Caibiran and I paid the watchman 10 pesos to let me enter the area.
-From a distant I can already hear Tinago Falls roar.
-Like a sound of thunder, the vast volume of water he continually throws into the flowing deep basin, sends dew of cold water in the air.
-I crept under him and lo and behold, a rapid succession of shutter sounds stirred the air of that peaceful morning.
-Until a Filipina girlfriend of a Caucasian dude asked me if I needed her help to take a shot of me.
-Just for posterity's sake, I obliged and dished out my signature frowning-at-the-camera look as she shoots me.
+Tinago Falls was the first one I crossed off my list.
+I was surprised by how simple it was.
+One of my 'walk in the park' killings.
+When we arrived in Caibiran, I paid the watchman ten pesos to enter the area.
+Tinago Falls can already be heard roaring from afar.
+The vast volume of water he constantly throws into the flowing deep basin sends dew of cold water into the air, creating a thunderous sound.
+I crept beneath him, and lo and behold, a rapid succession of shutter sounds stirred the peaceful morning air.
+I kept shooting until a Filipina girlfriend of a Caucasian guy asked if I needed her help taking a picture of me.
+For posterity's sake, I obliged and gave her my trademark frowning-at-the-camera expression as she shot me.

-Kasabangan falls was a bit crowded.
-There are a man-made structures erected in close proximity, making it my least favorite target.
-Still, its worth taking a shot at.
-Kasabangan didn't suffered as I dealt with it in a quick in and out manner.
-I was out of there before everyone realized I was there.
-I figured, the top dog and known high ranking waterfalls of Biliran, the Ulan Ulan falls is worth all the time I had in Biliran.
-A quick sidetrip to Mainit Hot Springs proved to be a heated insertion to enemy territory.
-I planned of chilling like a boss at the man made Jacuzzi type pool, only to be derailed by the almost boiling temp of the water, to which Kuya Jun pointed out, can easily boil an egg in five minutes.
+The Kasabangan Falls was quite crowded.
+Because of the proximity of man-made structures, it is my least favorite target.
+Nonetheless, it's worth a shot.
+Kasabangan did not suffer because I dealt with it quickly in and out.
+I was out of sight before anyone noticed I was there.
+I reasoned that the top dog and well-known high ranking waterfalls of Biliran, the Ulan Ulan falls, were worth all of my time in Biliran.
+A quick detour to Mainit Hot Springs turned out to be a tense insertion into enemy territory.
+I had intended to relax like a boss in the man-made Jacuzzi-style pool, only to be derailed by the nearly boiling temperature of the water, which, as Kuya Jun pointed out, can easily boil an egg in five minutes.

-Ulan ulan falls was anything except unspectacular.
-Spectacular-Spectacular it was.
-The route leading to her was semi-perilous making sure you don't get out with clean clothes.
-I skidded and slid down slippery rain-drenched mud trails during our 30 minute hike to the falls.
-My vibram five fingers shoes proved no match in staving myself from falling down a few times.
-Once we reached the foot of the waterfalls though, it dawned on me that the waterfalls was indeed the day's top target.
-I definitely saved the best for last.
-Surrounded by lush green forests and huge boulders, it streams a high-energy flow of white waters.
-It had me surrendering to her willful force.
-I sat down on a rock and while we rested, I listened to nothing but the sounds of the water passing by her.
-Drizzles of rain-like drops hits me from all over.
-In the end, I was massacred in a drenched manner.
-As we went to hike back to our habal-habal, I was dripping wet and for some reason, I felt like my mission ended on a high note.
+Ulan ulan falls were anything but lacklustre.
+It was spectacular-spectacular.
+The path to her was semi-hazardous stretched with muddy trail making sure you don't depart still wearing clean clothes.
+During our 30-minute hike to the falls, I skidded and slid down slick rain-soaked mud trails.
+My vibram five fingers shoes couldn't keep me from falling down a few times.
+When we got to the bottom of the waterfalls, it hit me that the waterfalls were the day's main goal.
+The best was definitely saved for last.
+Its high-energy stream of white waters is surrounded by lush green forests and massive boulders.
+It had me submitting to her ruthless force.
+I sat down on a rock and listened to nothing but the sounds of the water passing by her as we rested.
+Drizzles of rain-like drops fall on me from all sides.
+In the end, I was drenched and almost decimated.
+I was dripping wet as we hiked back to our habal-habal, and for some reason, I felt like my mission ended on a high note.

-I may not have succeeded in hunting down every one of the notorious waterfalls of Biliran, as what Kuya Jun told me, a dozen more can be found around the island.
-Especially on the way to one of the province's highest peak Mount Tres Marias'.
-Afternoon came and I walked by to the small port nearby to have my early dinner.
-Come night time I walked around the city reaching Naval University and back.
-The next day, I got a message from my handler telling me to proceed back to Tacloban for yet another high risk and top secret operation.
-Before I left the island province of Biliran, I had lunch at the nearby fish market and saw boatloads of fishes being carried out by fishermen and into the waiting stalls.
-Life is simple yet colorful indeed in places such as Biliran.
-I was glad to have undertaken a mission here.
+I may not have found all of Biliran's famous waterfalls, but according to Kuya Jun, there are a dozen more scattered around the island.
+Especially on the way to Mount Tres Marias, the province's highest peak.
+Afternoon arrived, and I strolled over to the nearby small port for an early dinner.
+I walked around the city at night, all the way to Naval University and back.
+The next day, I received a message from my handler instructing me to return to Tacloban for yet another high-risk, top-secret operation.
+I had lunch at the nearby fish market before leaving the island province of Biliran, where I saw boatloads of fish being carried out by fishermen and into the waiting stalls.
+In places like Biliran, life is simple but colorful.
+I was glad to have taken on this mission.